joostkremers/parsebib/README.md

 Some field values in CSL-JSON are not strings.
 These are primarily name and date fields, which in CSL-JSON are represented as JSON objects.
 The argument `stringify` determines how they are returned.
 When `stringify` is set to `nil`, they are returned as alists; with `stringify` set to `t`, they are converted to strings.

-The argument `stringify` is therefore similar to `expand-strings` and `inheritance` in `parsebib-parse-bib-buffer`, in that they return the bibliographic data in a form that is suitable for display but which does not represent the contents of the underlying `.json` file accurately.

 The argument `year-only` controls the way dates are converted to strings.
 If it non-`nil`, only the year part is returned.
+This argument only takes effect if `stringify` is set to `t`.
 See below for details.

 The way values are converted to strings can be customised to some extent by the use of certain special variables, discussed below.

 The argument `fields` is a list of names of the fields that should be included in the entries returned.
-Fields not in this list are ignored.
+Fields not in this list are ignored (except `type` and `id`, which are always included).
 Note that the field names should be symbols; comparison is case-sensitive.

 Note that all arguments in this function are keyword arguments.